 Traction implemented Salesforce CPQ and CPQ for Communities platform, which met the complex product configuration and selling methodologies’ requirements needed to unify BlackBerry’s and Good Technology’s sales processes.
 Best practices in sales and product management were implemented, leveraging CPQ to improve their processes.

-Traction also merged two product catalogues resulting in a huge reduction from approximately 3,000 to 600 products across all of the unified companies while reducing dependency on multiple Price Books.
+Traction also merged two product catalogues, resulting in a huge reduction from approximately 3,000 to 600 products across all unified companies while reducing dependency on multiple Price Books.
 Transforming complex approval requirements into the CPQ advanced approvals framework provided BlackBerry with an automated, simplified process to make it appropriate for both product catalogues.
 Traction also implemented custom Lightning components and Apex to enhance the user experience.
 This enforced data integrity, a smoother use workflow, more security controls, automated sharing, and an overall improved experience for sales reps.

 CPQ was implemented for BlackBerry Partners to ensure that BlackBerry direct sales, as well as partner sales, leveraged the same data, pricing models, and configuration rules, to ensure minimal discrepancies during reconciliation of sales and financial data.
 Traction configured CPQ functionality, including price rules, discount schedules, guided selling, MDQ, custom templates, custom calculator, and security plugins.